thnganguyen/Django-API/README.md

 ```

 The API can be opened in your browser at http://127.0.0.1:8000/, and we can view the list 'customer' and 'reservations' API. <br />
-If you use the Login control in the top right corner you'll also be able to create, update, and delete a customer or reservation from the system.
+If we login as the admin or a staff we'll able to create, update, and delete a customer or reservation from the system.

 <img src="./img/API_reservation_screenshot.png" alt="API-reservation" title="An API Reservation example" width="400" height="290"/>